-The CEO will present a final budget document, along with an annual business plan and a long-term financial plan, for adoption on Tuesday 18 July 2023.
+The CEO will present a final budget document, along with an annual business plan and a long-term financial plan, for adoption by no later than Tuesday 18 July 2023.
 The rates will then be declared.

-A rate increase of 7.84 per cent excluding growth (growth is anticipated to be 0.7%) is proposed for 2023/24 however this may change as Council works through the draft document.
-By comparison, CPI at the time of preparing this document was 8.6% and is currently 7.9%
+A rate increase of 7.99 per cent excluding growth (growth is anticipated to be 0.7%) is proposed for 2023/24 however this may change as Council works through the draft document.
+By comparison, CPI at the time of preparing this document was 8.6%.

-In setting the proposed rate increase for 2023/24, consideration must be given to the trajectory of the operating position of Council as depicted in the following graph:
+In setting the proposed rate increase for 2023/24, consideration must be given to the trajectory of the operating position of Council as depicted in the graph on the following page.